 6 garlic cloves, diced

 2 tsp each - salt, black pepper, cumin seeds, coriander seeds, & Mexican oregano

-1 32-ounce container Chicken broth
+1 32-ounce container chicken broth

-Crumble or tear the guajillos into small pieces and add to a medium sized sauce pan.
-Add onions, garlic, jalapenos, and serranos.
+Crumble or tear the guajillos into small pieces and add to a medium-sized sauce pan.
+Add onions, garlic, jalapenos and serranos.
 Heat for a few minutes and then add just enough oil to coat everything and sautee until onions and garlic are tender and guajillos have softened.
 Add tomatoes and spices.
 Continue cooking until tomatoes break down.
 Add broth and simmer for 20 minutes.
 Place in blender and mix until smooth.
 Taste to see if more salt or black pepper needs to be added.
 Reserve 2 cups of sauce for masa.
-Add remaining sauce to the shredded pork until moistened.
+Add the remaining sauce to the shredded pork until moistened.
 You can add a little of the reserve pork broth if you don't have enough sauce, but you should have plenty.
 It should be moist, but not soupy.

 THE CORN HUSKS

 Corn husks are sold by the bag in most produce sections.
 Look at the bottom of the bag and make sure the husks look straight at the bottom.
 Wrinkly husks are no bueno!
 To prepare the husks, open your bag and lay them out on the table.
 Remove any visible debris, like corn silk or broken husks.
 You don't want super skinny husks and large ones can be cut in half.
 I also like to trim the husks at this point and cut ones that are too long or split at the end.
 Once the husks are sorted and trimmed, rinse them very, very well in hot water.
 You will notice they smell horrible!
 It's from the preservatives used to keep them from molding.
 Bring a LARGE pot of water to boil on the stove and place the rinsed corn husks inside.
 Boil for about 15-20 minutes, cover, and let them sit overnight until you need them for assembly.